 Structural measures are those that are physical modifications designed to reduce the frequency of damaging levels of flood inundation.
-Retention Structures arel large, regional, below grade structures, designed to attenuate flood peaks and release downstream at nondamaging flow rates.
+Retention structures are large, regional, below grade structures, designed to attenuate flood peaks and release downstream at non-damaging flow rates.
 The following features are being considered:

 - .01 Annual Exceedance Probability (AEP) dry dams along smaller Amite River Tributaries north of I-12 and/or below I-12 (HW-1). - Large and small scale dams in the upper portion of the ARB (HW-2 and UL-1). - Storage Area at Spanish Lake Basin (RW-7) - Reservoirs along Bayou Manchac (HW-3) - Diversion Structures: Diversion structure(s) located in the lower portions of the ARB that can divert flow to the Mississippi River.
-Gravity Fed and Pump diversions were considered as well as modifications to the Comite and Amite Rivers diversions that are presently in place RW-10 through RW-16) - Channelization: There are numerous possible variations of this measure, including dredging channelization segments in specific downstream reaches of the river combined with upstream detention (RW-1 through RW-4, RW-18 through RW-20, and UL-2) - Ring Levees: Ring levees, or similar, could be constructed to protect communities and other significant structures and/or lands (FS-1). - Drainage Improvements: Numerous possibilities such as a combination of contoured swales or road cuts with traditional drainage infrastructure (culverts, catch basins, flow control structures and slotted pipe) to regulate the flow and discharge of storm water south of French Settlement (RW-17 and HW-5). - Bridge improvements: Change in design to bridges where applicable to reduce the restriction of the flow of the Amite River and tributaries (RW-5, RW-8, RW-9). - Dredging of Lakes: Increase the depth of the Lake Maurepas and University Lakes to increase the hold capacity of the lakes during extreme rainfall events and tide/wind backwater flooding for Lake Maurepas (RW-22 and HW-7). - Channel Bank Gapping: Select cuts into the banks of the Amite River and Tributaries (RW-6 and RW-21). - Floodgate: Closure of tidal pass at Lake Maurepas/Lake Pontchartrain or Hwy 61 at Blind River to reduce backwater flooding caused by tides and wind driven flooding (HW-4 and HW-6).
+Gravity Fed and Pump diversions were considered as well as modifications to the Comite and Amite Rivers diversions that are presently in place RW-10 through RW-16) - Channelization: There are numerous possible variations of this measure, including dredging channelization segments in specific downstream reaches of the river combined with upstream detention (RW-1 through RW-4, RW-18 through RW-20, and UL-2) - Ring Levees: Ring levees, or similar, could be constructed to protect communities and other significant structures and/or lands (FS-1). - Drainage Improvements: Numerous possibilities such as a combination of contoured swales or road cuts with traditional drainage infrastructure (culverts, catch basins, flow control structures and slotted pipe) to regulate the flow and discharge of storm water south of French Settlement (RW-17 and HW-5). - Bridge improvements: Change in design to bridges where applicable to reduce the restriction of the flow of the Amite River and tributaries (RW-5, RW-8, RW-9). - Dredging of Lakes: Increase the depth of the Lake Maurepas and University Lakes to increase the hold capacity of the lakes during extreme rainfall events and tide/wind backwater flooding for Lake Maurepas (RW-22 and HW-7). - Channel Bank Gapping: Select cuts into the banks of the Amite River and Tributaries (RW-6 and RW-21). - Levee System: A system of multiple earthen embankment, floodwall, or similar structures along a water course (RW-23). - Floodgate: Closure of tidal pass at Lake Maurepas/Lake Pontchartrain or Hwy 61 at Blind River to reduce backwater flooding caused by tides and wind driven flooding (HW-4 and HW-6).